Mokuji/mokuji/mokuji/apidocs/dependencies/Table.md

 Make this query hierarchical.

-Adds stuff to the query needed to use a hierarchy based on hierarchy information defined in the current working model.
+Adds stuff to the query needed to use a hierarchy based on hierarchy information available in the working model.

-This method is mostly used internally by all the methods that depend on the hierarchical structure.

 * Visibility: **public**